SethupathyM/Cardiovascular_Risk_Prediction/README.md

 • 10-year risk of coronary heart disease CHD(binary: “1”, means “Yes”, “0” means “No”) - Dependent Variable

+# The Metric Trap

+One of the major issues when dealing with unbalanced datasets relates to the metrics used to evaluate their model.
+Using simpler metrics like accuracy score can be misleading.
+In a dataset with highly unbalanced classes, the classifier will always “predict” the most common class without performing any analysis of the features and it will have a high accuracy rate, obviously not the correct one.

 # Handling Imbalanced Dataset

 The given data is highly imbalanced data so I have used SMOTE Technique to overcome this problem.
 SMOTE is the technique of handling imbalanced dataset by creating synthetic datapoints of minority class.
 Here class 1 is the minority class which is oversampled by SMOTE by synthetic datapoints.

+Synthetic Minority Oversampling Technique (SMOTE)

+New examples are synthesized from the existing examples.
+This is a type of data augmentation for the minority class.

 Dependent Variable count (Before SMOTE)